Taking a Sustainable and Holistic Approach to Water Resources Management

 High-level political support is needed to ensure that recommendations for the achievement of developmental goals are implemented.

-Asian Development Bank (ADB)/National Environment Commission.2016.
+ADB/National Environment Commission.2016.
 Water-Securing Bhutan’s Future.
 Thimphu, Bhutan.

 Leave your question or comment in the section below: